top of page

 As indigenous woman I honor the two worlds I come from, one is a spiritual journey from my rich culture and the other is the modern world I grew up in.
 Our way of life encompasses the constellations and the scientific knowledge of the North star, Big Dipper and Milky Way hold tremendous spiritual significance for the Lakota, Dakota and Nakota peoples.
 Wherever I am, I look up at the stars.
 I am reminded of who I am and where I come from.

-Family and community are at the root of the monochromatic approach when I make my modern warrior business wear.
-This warrior spirit is inspired by our traditional “War Shirts” because a long time ago our warriors would go into battle and wore these shirts as armor.
-Like fabric the brand clings to traditions that reflect a true sense of values, culture and connection to family, nature and community through storytelling.
+Family and community are at the core of my modern warrior business wear.
+The warrior spirit is inspired by our traditional War Shirts, which our ancestors wore as armor in battle.
+Just like fabric, my brand holds onto traditions that reflect our values, culture, and connection to family, nature, and community through storytelling.